-1 Choose Administration→Security→NE PKI Authentication→PKI Common Name List from the NFM-P main menu.
+1 • Choose Administration→Security→NE PKI Authentication→PKI Common Name List from the NFM-P main menu.
 The PKI Common Name List form opens.
 2 Click Create, or choose an entry in the list and click Properties.
 The Common Name List (Create Edit) form opens.
 3 • If you are creating a common name list, configure the Displayed Name parameter.
-4 7 Click on the Common Name List Entry tab and configure entries, as required.
+1 • Click on the Common Name List Entry tab and configure entries, as required.
 1. Click Create, or choose an entry in the list and click Properties.
 The Common Name List

-- Entry (Create|Edit) form opens.

-- 2. Configure the required parameters.

-- 3. Save your changes and close the Common Name List Entry (Create|Edit) form.
+- Click Create, or choose an entry in the list and click Properties.
+The Common Name List Entry (Create|Edit) form opens. - 2.
+Configure the required parameters. - 3.
+Save your changes and close the Common Name List Entry (Create|Edit) form.